 The third final bug was interesting: for certain rare request messages (where the sixth character is either a period or a slash, and is followed by zero or more periods or slashes, which are immediately followed by a zero), WsMp3 goes into an infinite loop.
 Our EGT system automatically generates the very unusual message required to hit this bug.
-The problematic code is shown below:
+Figure 9 gives the problematic code.